ojitha/blog/notes/Scala Notes.md

 (x:Int) => x + 1
 ```
 parameters and the function body separated by the "=>".
 In case if the type can be inference, then no need to define type, this is called **target typing**.
 In the **partially applied function**,  no need to provide all the necessary parameters, but partially.
+For example,

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODI5NjAxNTgxLC0xMTI5NTk4NDY1XX0=
+eyJoaXN0b3J5IjpbLTc4MzgwMTY0NCw4Mjk2MDE1ODEsLTExMj
+k1OTg0NjVdfQ==
 -->